 What does Shoryuken mean?

-The image of an ascending dragon is symbolic of power and strength in Eastern folklore, and Ryu's Shoryuken embodies that potency.
+The image of an ascending dragon is symbolic of power and strength in Eastern folklore, and Ryu’s Shoryuken embodies that power.
 The move requires precision and timing, reflecting the discipline and skill necessary to master martial arts.

 What does Tatsumaki Senpukyaku mean?

 The Tatsumaki Senpukyaku demonstrates the fluidity and dynamic strength of martial arts.
-The ability to generate a devastating spinning power symbolizes the harmony between control and chaos, something often explored in Japanese martial traditions.
+The ability to generate devastating spinning power symbolizes the harmony between control and chaos, something often explored in Japanese martial traditions.

 Chun-Li is the first female character in the Street Fighter series and is known for her speed and agility.
-The name "Chun-Li" (春麗) means "beautiful spring" in Chinese, reflecting her grace and beauty.
-Her moves are quick and powerful, often focused on kicks.
+The name “Chun-Li” (春麗) means “beautiful spring” in Chinese, reflecting her grace and beauty.
+Her moves are fast and powerful, often focused on kicks.

 • Kikoken (気功拳)